Planteria tell you what you need to know.

 If you’ve ever been stuck in an office with no windows, artificial light, and air-conditioning and wondered why you felt un-motivated and lethargic, you’ll understand just how important biophilia and biophilic design is.

-Dr Chris Knight from Exeter University, studied the effects of soulless drab working environments for more than 10 years.
+Dr Craig Knight from Exeter University, studied the effects of soulless drab working environments for more than 10 years.
 The results show that employees were 15% more productive when “lean” workplaces are filled with just a few houseplants.

 Knight says he had wondered for years why the business world had persisted with the trend for sparse offices.
 “If you put an ant into a ‘lean’ jam jar, or a gorilla in a zoo into a ‘lean’ cage – they’re miserable beasties,” he said.
 People in “lean” offices are no different, he added.
 He found that when plants were brought into the offices he studied – just one plant per square metre – employee performance on memory retention and other basic tests improved substantially.